-103. Has your country prioritised and allocated a Junior Professional Officer (JPO) to the UNEP/AEWA Secretariat for Technical Committee support or for any other area of work?
-(Resolution 7.11, Resolution 7.12)
+107. Has your country prioritised and allocated a Junior Professional Officer (JPO) to the UNEP/AEWA Secretariat for Technical Committee support or for any other area of work?
+(Resolutions 7.11, 7.12, 8.11 and 8.12)

 [Tick mark] YES, a JPO has been provided